-2. The rollover adjustment pertains to the tax deductibility of interest expenses in FY2022 (1 September 2021 to 31 December 2022) relating to the perpetual securities.
+- 1. The management fees adjustment for FY2024 was related to divestment fee.
+The adjustment for FY2023 was pertained to management fees paid in units. - 2.
+The rollover adjustment for FY2023 pertained to the tax deductibility of interest expenses in FY2022 (1 September 2021 to 31 December 2022) relating to the perpetual securities.